 I was stopped by the police for the first time when I was 16.
 On Oxford Street in central London, I had to take off my shoes and socks to be searched.
 It was because I looked suspicious.
 Today, I am not able to count how many times I have been stopped and searched; I would say at least 30 times.
 I had some fun times though.
 A police officer also made false charges against me.
 I had to go to court.
 I embarrassed him in court and he was unable to prove his case, so the charges were dropped.
 I understood the game the police played, but I played the game better.

 I was around 24 years old when a mentor gave me a book 'They stole it, you must return it'.
 It spoke of the traditions which had been lost during Enslavement.
 This book sparked my curiosity to learn more about slavery and what had happened to my ancestors.
 I wanted to understand and identify the negative traits of enslavement that I had adopted and the rich culture of my African ancestors.
 I read every slave narrative I could find.
 There were not a lot of books about traditional African spirituality, so I read books about Native American spirituality because I felt it resonated.
 As a result of reading so many horrible stories and connecting with black organisations who were angry with the ‘white man’.
-I too began to hate white people.
-I spun the story of black people being devils, to considering all white people were devils.
+I too began to have hateful thoughts towards white people.
+I also spun the story of black people being devils, to considering all white people were devils.

 My saving grace was choosing to leave my environment and go to work in York, a predominately white area, for over a year.
 I found hating white people was too much hard work, even when they hated on me.
 I spoke to people, I made friends, I felt their beauty, people embraced me, and I embraced them.
 I began to appreciate that we are all products of our conditioning and circumstances.
 I understood African people had to be dehumanised by Europeans, it protects the European conscience from imploding while they committed vile atrocities during enslavement.
 Racist values were adopted and people were conditioned to hate Africans.
 Those racist values have evolved over centuries in the absence of apologies or remorse.
 This is why Britain can elect an unapologetic racist joke-making prime minister, Boris Johnson.